git/git.github.io/Mentoring-Program-Guide.md

 # Conclusion

-Hope you got an idea about how things usually go during the internship.
+Hope you got an idea about how things usually go during the mentoring period of a mentoring program such as GSoC or Outreachy.
 As a reminder, don't be surprised if your mentors ask for things that are a bit different than what is described here.
-Typically your mentors will expect that you become more autonomous.
+Typically your mentors will expect that you become more autonomous over time and will adjust things depending on how autonomous you already are.

-Wishing you luck during the internship!
+Wishing you luck during your mentoring period!